How can I write effective academic topic sentences?

 – Offer useful examples and activities to help guide the reader

-Having introduced the basic concepts of topic sentences in Lesson 1 of this short course, we now turn our attention in Lesson 2 to the pieces of advice which make for crafting academic topic sentences effectively and consistently.
+Having introduced the basic concepts of topic sentences in Chapter 1 of this academic reader, we now turn our attention in Chapter 2 to the pieces of advice which make for crafting academic topic sentences effectively and consistently.
 We’ve identified twelve tips for you below and have provided numerous examples that we hope will be useful when writing your essays, particularly when drafting persuasive body paragraphs.

 Tip 2: Create a Solid Argument Structure